 A decision support system typically uses various spreadsheets and other tools to generate models that assist employees when confronting a complex issue.

-4. Knowledge Management System
+4. Information System Knowledge Management

 A knowledge management system holds training materials, new knowledge, and related user experience accessed by employees.
 Its purpose is to help a company generate and increase access to data so others can collaborate on a project or share data with another worker.

 An example of a knowledge management system may include new hire training videos or data on company policies and procedures.

 A transaction processing system is utilized to generate and complete tedious processes quickly and reliably.
 For example, companies tend to have billing information systems that generate invoices for customers or accounting systems that use pre-programmed calculations to perform payroll and pay taxes.

 By replacing manual processes with a transaction processing system, organizations can increase efficiency and ensure accuracy.

 An office automation system is used to optimize the efficiency of workers who have to process transactions or data.
 For example, Microsoft Office XP is employed by many companies to help users accomplish different office tasks or computing needs.